andrestack/hinterland-web/src/content/blog/do-I-need-a-website.md

 Websites offer several unique advantages:

-- Complete customization of you business needs: Tailor your online presence to perfectly reflect your brand.
+- Complete customization of your business needs: You can tailor your online presence to perfectly reflect your brand.
 - In-depth content: Share detailed information about your products, services, or expertise.
 - E-commerce capabilities: Sell products directly to customers without intermediaries.
 - Data ownership: Collect and analyze visitor data to inform your business decisions.